Global instability in the elliptic restricted three body problem: Abstract

 \section{Abstract}

-The (planar) ERTBP describes the motion of a massless particle (a comet) under the gravitational field of two massive bodies (the primaries, say the Sun and Jupiter) revolving around their center of mass on elliptic orbits with some positive eccentricity.
-The aim of this paper is to show that there exist trajectories of motion such that their angular momentum performs arbitrary excursions in a large region.
-In particular, there exist diffusive trajectories, that is, with a large variation of angular momentum.
+The restricted planar elliptic three body problem (\RPETBP) describes the motion of a massless particle (a comet or an asteroid) under the gravitational field of two massive bodies (the primaries, say the Sun and Jupiter) revolving around their center of mass on elliptic orbits with some positive eccentricity.
+The aim of this paper is to show the existence of orbits whose angular momentum performs arbitrary excursions in a large region.
+In particular, there exist diffusive orbits, that is, with a large variation of angular momentum.

+The leading idea of the proof consists in analyzing parabolic motions of the comet.
+By a well-known result of McGehee, the union of future (resp. past) parabolic orbits is an analytic manifold $\cP^+$ (resp. $\cP^-$).
+In a properly chosen coordinate system these manifolds are stable (resp. unstable) manifolds of a manifold at infinity $\cP_\infty$, which we call the manifold at parabolic infinity.

-The framework for proving this result consists on considering the motion close to the parabolic orbits of the Kepler problem between the comet and the Sun that takes place when the mass of Jupiter is zero.
-In other words, studying the so-called infinity manifold.
-Close to this manifold, it is possible to define a scattering map, which contains the map structure of the homoclinic trajectories to it.
-Since the inner dynamics inside the infinity manifold is trivial, two different scattering maps are used.
-The combination of these two scattering maps permits the design of the desired diffusive pseudo-orbits, which eventually give rise to true trajectories of the system with the help of shadowing techniques. \emph{Keywords}: Elliptic Restricted Three Body problem, Arnold diffusion, splitting of separatrices, Melnikov integral.
+On $\cP_\infty$ it is possible to define two scattering maps, which contain the map structure of the homoclinic trajectories to it, i.e. orbits parabolic both in the future and the past.
+Since the inner dynamics inside \textb{$\cP_\infty$} is trivial, two different scattering maps are used.
+The combination of these two scattering maps permits the design of the desired diffusive pseudo-orbits.
+Using shadowing techniques and these pseudo orbits we show the existence of true trajectories of the {\RPETBP} whose angular momentum varies in any predetermined fashion.